wcko87/beatoraja-english-guide/Difficulty-Tables.md

 |12|   |★★7|**st**11|

-# What are difficulty tables?
+# What are Difficulty Tables?

 Difficulty tables are collections of "recommended" charts to play.
 These tables do not contain the charts or songs themselves.
 They are simply lists of charts (containing chart hashes so that the game can identify the charts).
 Charts in difficulty tables are listed by difficulty.